Leading business by design

 The difference is design

 Design has gained relevance for the way companies are structured, how they operate and how they think.
-An increasing number are starting to use design strategically—to differentiate from competition, to launch new brands and strengthen existing ones, and to inform strategic choices.
+An increasing number are starting to use design strategically—to differentiate from the competition, to launch new brands and strengthen existing ones, and to inform strategic choices.

 The business benefits of a design-led approach are numerable: